-You may want to create a database to help manage this information, or you might find our Job Search Log to be helpful in organizing your activities.
-Ask other students what works for them - perhaps you'll discover an approach that's right for you.

-Students gain career-related experience, network, and explore career fields through the programs below.
-Why type of internship fits your job search?

-- Job shadowing for first-year students

-Current page | You may want to create a database to help manage this information.
+You may want to create a database to help manage this information.
 Ask other students what works for them - perhaps you'll discover an approach that's right for you.

 Students gain career-related experience, network, and explore career fields through the programs below.
 Why type of internship fits your job search?

 - Job shadowing for first-year students